top of page

 The adjective 'postmortem' is rooted in Latin and can be understood by breaking it down into its constituent parts.
 'Post' in Latin means 'after,' and 'mortem' comes from 'mors,' which means 'death.'
 When combined, 'postmortem' literally means 'after death.'
 In the English language, it is used to describe anything pertaining to or associated with the period or events that occur after death.
 Typically, it is used in medical and forensic contexts to refer to examinations, investigations, or analyses conducted on a deceased body to determine the cause of death or to gain insight into related circumstances.
 The etymology of 'postmortem' underscores its fundamental connection to the temporal aspect of events that unfold after a person's demise.

-Quiz: Find the meaning of postmortem
+Find the correct meaning of the adjective postmortem:

 Try Again!